Skip to main content

 Always ensure that you and your family are safe and evacuate your home if necessary.
 After you have dealt with the crisis, call up a professional roofer to deal with the problem.
 At times, you might be unable to get a same-day appointment with your roofer, so you should try to minimize your losses.

 Granted that you followed the terms of service, your insurance will cover damages that occur during storms.
-Call your insurance company after you call a roofer to make sure it is in fact storm damage that will qualify for repairs or replacements covered by your insurance carrier and document the damage.
+Call your insurance company after you call a roofer to make sure it is storm damage that will qualify for repairs or replacements covered by your insurance carrier and document the damage.

 Make sure that you do the following things to remain eligible for insurance claims:

-• Never fix or install roofs yourself.
+2. DIY and Roofing: Why it's best left to professionals.
 Roofing is a highly specialized field, and you probably do not want to try to tackle roof installation or roof repairs yourself.

-• Conduct visual inspections.
+4. Conduct visual inspections.
 While visual inspections won’t tell you the whole story, you can get an idea of whether anything is out of place by looking at your roof.

 Always call a roofing contractor to inspect the roof after impact damages caused by hail or tree limbs falling because there might be structural damage that isn’t visible to you.
 It’s better to be safe than sorry in this case, as insurance doesn’t pay for anything they deem to have arisen from negligence.